 The baseball world was one step ahead of Wood, however.
 By the time the article appeared, the newspaper had already suggested that baseball clubs hold benefit games “for the sufferers from the great fire.”
 (Left: As this postcard implies, the White Stockings had to finish out the season in borrowed uniforms.
 They used donated railroad passes to play games out East.
 Click on image to enlarge.)

-The city of Chicago rebuilt itself, of course, and the White Stockings built a new park (see Ballparks tab, above) and took the field again in 1874.
+The city of Chicago rebuilt itself, of course, and the White Stockings built a new park on 23rd Street (see Ballparks tab, above) and took the field again in 1874.
 The White Stockings never posed much of a threat to the mighty Boston Red Stockings, and by the end of the season the Chicagos languished in fifth place, 18-1/2 games out of first place.
 On November 1 the Chicago Daily Tribune published the teams’ standings and optimistically summed up the White Stockings’ performance: “The Chicagos made but a poor showing in the race, but hope to do better next time.”

 Alas, by the middle of “next time’s” 1875 season, the White Stockings were again floundering in the middle of the standings of the National Association of Professional Base Ball Players.
 Conversely, the Boston Red Stockings were well on their way to their fourth consecutive pennant, thanks to the pitching of Al Spalding.
 White Stockings President William Hulbert, however, was thinking ahead to his own “next time,” and that summer he signed Boston’s ace pitcher and received commitments from a few of Spalding’s teammates, including future Hall of Famer James “Deacon” White.
 (Right: An engraving of Albert Spalding from a nineteenth century history of sports in America and other countries.)